-As winter approaches, the demand for the best inflatable hot tubs is heating up.
-There are few things better on a chilly night than taking a dip in a bubbly warm hot tub.
+We're still in the middle of winter, and demand for the best inflatable hot tubs is higher than ever — especially after the recent bought of cold weather.
+Because there are few things better than taking a dip in a bubbly warm hot tub on a chilly night.

-Here's a look at the best inflatable hot tubs as well as shopping tips on what to consider before you make your purchase.
+Here's a look at the best inflatable hot tubs, as well as some shopping tips on what you should think about before you make your big purchase.

 What are the best inflatable hot tubs?